 Josh didn’t reply.
 With the intensity of déjà vu still burning through his mind, coupled with curiosity, he walked towards the unknown figure.
 It was like he needed an answer to a question, a question he didn’t even know.

 “Get back here!” yelled Steve.

-But Josh, still fixated with this burning desire to know kept walking towards the figure, but the figure seemed to fade the closer he got and as soon as he reached the stairwell it was gone.
-He was confused and astonished at the same time for some unknown reason.
+But Josh, still fixated with a burning desire to know, kept walking towards the figure.
+But the figure seemed to fade the closer he got, and as soon as he reached the stairwell it was gone.
+Josh felt confused and astonished.
 The feeling of déjà vu was so intense it was like he had just woken from a deep dream.
 He settled down, turned around and walked back to Steve, who for the first time looked worried.
-Josh could see something different in him and the difference was the fear of that short moment that Steve had lost control of him.
-For the first time ever Josh felt this resurgence of self determinism and it felt good.
+Josh could see something different in him, and the difference was the fear of that short moment that Steve had lost control of him.
+For the first time ever, Josh felt this resurgence of self-determinism, and it felt good.

 “It doesn’t matter.
 Thought I saw someone I knew.”

 The pair silently carried on to school; all the while Josh feeling the sense of déjà vu but never mentioning it, not even the whole day during lessons.